tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 If nobody answers the question, lean on blockchain enthusiasts in the class to start the discussion by asking the question directly to one of them.

-Spend up to three minutes in this initial question, and use the classroom board to create a list of the building blocks shared by the students.
+Spend up to three minutes on this initial question, and use the classroom board to create a list of the building blocks shared by the students.
 Summarize the answers with the following list and explain each bullet.

 * A reliable and robust blockchain technology.